robertoshimizu/start_react/README.md

 - `useState` returns to us an array with two things in it: the current value of that state and a function to update that state.
 We're using a feature of JavaScript called destructuring to get both of those things out of the array.
 - We use the `updateLocation` function in the `onChange` attribute of the input.
 Every time the input is typed into, it's going to call that function which calls `updateLocation` with what has been typed into the input.
 When `updateLocation` is called, React knows that its state has been modified and kicks off a re-render.
 - You can make your own custom hooks; `useState` is just one of many.

+#### `useEffect`

+We want the app to request an initial set of pets on initial load of the page.
+So let's make that happen using a special hook called `useEffect`. `useEffect` allows you to say do a render of this component first so the user can see something then as soon as the render is done, then do something (the something here being an effect).
+In our case, we want the user to see our UI first then we want to make a request to the API so we can initialize a list of pets.

 Reference: https://react.dev/learn/thinking-in-react